 Reporting and Compliance

 - Prior to the child’s 18th birthday, the child must notify the Oregon Child Support Program that the child intends to continue to attend school after age 18.
-The child must provide the name of the school and the expected graduation date or the date when he or she will stop attending classes.
+The child must provide the name of the school and the expected graduation date or the date when they will stop attending classes.

-- Child Attending School must provide a Written Consent for Disclosure » (unless the child has submitted a Claim of Risk (PDF) ») within 30 days after the beginning of the first term or semester after the child reaches 18 years of age, at the beginning of each academic year thereafter, and as otherwise required by the school.
+- Child Attending School must provide a Written Consent for Disclosure » (unless the child has submitted a Claim of Risk ») within 30 days after the beginning of the first term or semester after the child reaches age 18, at the beginning of each academic year thereafter, and as otherwise required by the school.

 - Child Attending School must maintain satisfactory academic progress as defined by the school.